-Prior to March 12, 2014, Artisan Partners Holdings had cost sharing arrangements with entities controlled by Andrew A. Ziegler and Carlene M. Ziegler, pursuant to which Artisan Partners Holdings and certain of its employees provided certain administrative services to those entities and the Zieglers, and they reimbursed Artisan Partners Holdings for the costs related to such services.
-Pursuant to these arrangements, the Ziegler entities paid Artisan Partners Holdings approximately \$567,074, \$502,465 and \$508,735 for the years ended December 31, 2013, 2012 and 2011, respectively.
+Artisan Partners Holdings had cost sharing arrangements with AIC as well as AIC's beneficial owners, including the Chairman of our board, Andrew A. Ziegler, and Carlene M. Ziegler, pursuant to which Artisan Partners Holdings and certain of its employees provided certain administrative services to AIC and its owners, and AIC and its owners reimbursed Artisan Partners Holdings for the costs related to such services.
+Pursuant to these arrangements, AIC and its owners paid Artisan Partners Holdings approximately \$567,074, \$502,465 and \$508,735 for the years ended December 31, 2013, 2012 and 2011, respectively.
 We amended these arrangements on March 12, 2014.
-Under the amended arrangements, an entity owned by the Zieglers will reimburse us for the costs associated with three employees using our office space while they transition to new facilities, which we expect will occur by June 2014.
+Under the amended arrangements, an entity owned by the Ziegler's will reimburse us for the costs associated with three employees using our office space while they transition to new facilities, which we expect will occur by June 2014.
 We believe that the terms of these arrangements are reasonable and reflect the terms of agreements negotiated on an arm's-length basis.
 In addition, Artisan Partners Holdings has obtained and paid for insurance policies covering potential liability AIC may incur as the prior general partner of Artisan Partners Holdings.